Mariners vs. Marlins Player Props Betting Odds

-Player props can be found for Ty France and Luis Arraez, among others, when the Seattle Mariners host the Miami Marlins at T-Mobile Park on Tuesday at 9:40 PM ET.
+Luis Arraez and Ty France are among the players with prop bets available when the Miami Marlins and the Seattle Mariners meet at T-Mobile Park on Wednesday (beginning at 9:40 PM ET).

 Bet on this matchup or its props with BetMGM!